stevengchan/programming-challenges/README.md

 ## Programming Challenges
-My solutions to various programming challenges.
-Implementations in Java.
+My solutions to various programming challenges using Java.